 Arthur Cuthbert (1734?-1788) had a brother Alexander and this brother had a third son Robert Cuthbert.
 Robert is mentioned in Arthur's will (1787) but this is the only family reference to him that we have.
 He may have been Captain Robert Cuthbert, 7th Foot, who died of wounds, 19th March 1812, in the Penninsular War in Badajoz, Spain.

-A portrait of him was I understand sold in an auction in America in 2006 together with his sword and his dirk.
+The portrait of him above was I understand sold in an auction in America in 2006 together with his sword and his dirk.
 Captain Robert Cuthbert (RN) allegedly painted c 1812.